juanfpatino/fifabot/README.md

 Instructions:
 1. Own FIFA 20 and Ultimate Team
 2. Have roughly 10,000 coins and an empty transfer list
+3. Make sure you have pyautogui installed on your machine (pip install PyAutoGUI) in CMD
-3. Log into the Web App https://www.easports.com/fifa/ultimate-team/web-app/
+4. Log into the Web App https://www.easports.com/fifa/ultimate-team/web-app/
-4. Run the program!
+5. Run the program!

 This program is unfinished and should expect many bugs.